DauMoe/note/interview_question.md

       - Use case: using to auto scroll to position in chat.
 Eg: you have new messages => scrollHeight after !== scrollHeight before update => cal and the different inside `getSnapshotBeforeUpdate` and pass value to `componentDidUpdate` => scroll new message here

 - **How are errors handled in React?**
-   - Using `try-catch` to handle logical error
-   - To handle the condition inside JSX, I always use condition operator (ternary) and that thing makes sure no exception
-   - Can use `componentDidCatch(err, info)`, it's the same with `getDerivedStateFromError` but is called during "commit" phase so can run side-effect like logging
-   - For common, we can use `getDerivedStateFromError(error)` and return value to update state.
+   - For common, in CLASS, we can use `getDerivedStateFromError(error)` and return value to update state.
 We can depend on this state value to handle UI error or not
+   - Beside (CLASS), `componentDidCatch(err, info)`, it's the same with `getDerivedStateFromError` but is called during "commit" phase so can run side-effect like logging
+   - For hook, we can use `<ErrorBoundary>` component to wrapp but it's just `try-catch` so I use `try-catch` to handle logical error instead using this component
-      *Document: getDerivedStateFromError is invoked after an error has been thrown by a descendant component.
+   - To handle the condition inside JSX, I always use condition operator (ternary) and that thing makes sure no exception *Document: getDerivedStateFromError is invoked after an error has been thrown by a descendant component.
 It receives the error that was thrown as a parameter and should return a value to update state.*

 - **What is React events?
 React events and HTML events differences?**